Skip to content

 A

 Yes.
-Demodex folliculorum and Demodex brevis are commensal ectoparasites on human skin, and a certain number are present in most healthy adults1).
-Although the infestation rate is low in young people, it increases with age, and reports indicate that almost all individuals over 70 years old have Demodex present1).
-It becomes pathological only when excessive infestation causes physical obstruction, inflammatory response, or ocular surface damage; the mere presence of Demodex does not signify disease1)6).
+Demodex folliculorum and Demodex brevis are common ectoparasites of human skin, and a certain number are present in most healthy adults1).
+Although the infestation rate is low in young people, it increases with age, and reports indicate that nearly all individuals over 70 years old have Demodex1).
+It becomes pathological only when excessive infestation causes physical obstruction, inflammatory reactions, or ocular surface damage; the presence of Demodex itself does not signify disease1)6).

 The diagnosis of Demodex blepharitis is made by combining clinical findings (especially cylindrical dandruff) with direct detection of Demodex.
 There are no internationally unified official diagnostic criteria yet, and comprehensive judgment including treatment response is necessary1).

-Inquire about chronic itching of the eyelid margin (especially worse in the morning), foreign body sensation, madarosis, history of recurrent chalazion, presence of rosacea, and poor response to previous blepharitis treatment.
+Inquire about chronic itching of the eyelid margin (especially worsening in the morning), foreign body sensation, madarosis, history of recurrent chalazion, presence of rosacea, and poor response to previous blepharitis treatments.
 Also check for use of cosmetics, contact lenses, eyelash extensions, and history of hot springs or pool use.

 • Eyelid margin: redness, telangiectasia, displacement of the mucocutaneous junction, irregular eyelid margin